 Black Rifle Coffee Co. has embraced satire as a tool for social commentary and marketing since the company’s inception, and our magazine will be featuring a weekly satire column as well (you’ve heard of Jack Mandaville … right?).
 It only makes sense for a BRCC publication to pay homage to one of the most famous pieces of American satire ever printed.

-Today, America is more divided than at any other time in recent memory; the concept of unity is one that holds particular relevance right now.
-I, nor BRCC proper, assumes to have all the answers to every problem in the world.
+Today, America is as divided as any other time in recent memory; the concept of unity is one that holds particular relevance right now.
+I, nor BRCC proper, assume to have all the answers to every problem in the world.
 But we can lead by example by running stories that often find the common ground between our existing fans and customers and everyone else.
-The company has a clear stance on a variety of issues, and we’re not going away from that.
-But I know that the Coffee, or Die Magazine, symbol of unity atop our masthead, can provide fertile ground for good stories and intelligent discussion with your fellow man — hopefully over a cup of good coffee.
+The company has a clear stance on a variety of issues, and we’re not moving away from that.
+But I know that the Coffee or Die Magazine, a symbol of unity atop our masthead, can provide fertile ground for good stories and intelligent discussion with your fellow man — hopefully over a cup of good coffee.

 Our stories will generally be of the human-interest variety.
 You’ll find articles profiling notable or interesting people, like Justen Charter’s forthcoming look at a man who served as the FBI’s chief counterintelligence executive under James Clapper.
 We’ll be taking a look at culture, too: Martin Stokes, our resident South African, wrote a fascinating piece about an underground musical trio in Berlin for his first byline in our magazine.
 And, of course, we’ll be tapping some of the best storytellers to come out of our generation for a good yarn from time to time — Leo Jenkins’ piece on his experience training commandos in the Peruvian jungle is one you won’t want to miss.

-One of the cornerstones of this magazine will be our longform feature stories.
+One of the cornerstones of this magazine will be our long-form feature stories.
 They’ll take you a bit longer to read, but they’ll be rich with content — including short film vignettes and original, high-quality photography embedded within the written text for a full storytelling experience.
 As an example, last month I embedded with an American Special Forces team that is on the front lines of the fight with ISIS-K in Afghanistan.
-I captured a compelling story about what life is like for them, and I even have exclusive photographs and video I captured during a firefight with ISIS.
+I captured a compelling story about what life is like for them, to include exclusive photographs and videos I captured during a firefight with ISIS.